zero2cx/spiral-matrix/README.md

 #### General-purpose options

-When printing to the console, column and row axis-labels along the top- and left-side can be prefixed to the output.
+Column and row axis-labels along the top- and left-side can be prefixed to the printed output.
 The spiral can progress in either a clockwise or counter-clockwise manner.
 Proceeding outward from the center cell in one compass direction or bearing, i.e East, North, West, or South, initiates the progression of the spiral.

 ![7x7 with axes, bearing: south, center: 1000, step: -300](docs/images/spiral_matrix_7+axes+bearing_south+center1000+step-300.png "7x7 with axes, bearing: south, center: 1000, step: -300")